nickrosselli/BankApplication/README.md

-# BankOfTuggs
+# BankApplication
-Trying to learn Java and this is what I've come up with!
+Trying to learn Java, so this is what I've come up with...